creatis-myriad/creatis-myriad.github.io/collections/_posts/2022-11-28-CurriculumLearningByDIH.md

 # Highlights

 * This paper proposes a new difficulty metric for curriculum learning called Dynamic Instantaneous Hardness (DIH).
-* Its purpose is to learn faster and improve the results.
+* Its purpose is to speed-up learning and to improve the results.
 * It is only tested on classification but might be extended to other applications.
 &nbsp;